 Penny- Globe Trove

 I am obsessed with Vietnamese food.
 So when I was actually in Vietnam, I thought nothing could surprise me.
 Then, I learned about egg coffee!
-Trying egg coffee is one of the best things to do in Vietnam.
+Trying egg coffee is one of the best things to do in Vietnam and one of the best foods in Hanoi.

 Egg coffee, or cà phê trúng, is made with egg yolks, condensed milk, and coffee.
 No, it doesn’t taste like eggs- really, it’s similar to what people normally think of when they hear Vietnamese coffee (or cà phê đá): sugary, strong coffee.
 The difference is egg coffee is much creamier since the yolks are whipped, so it tastes even better!
 You can also get it hot or iced (I think the iced tastes better, but really, they’re both amazing and must tries).

 Where do you get it?
 The original egg coffee place is Giảng Cafe in the Old Quarter of Hanoi.
 Cafe Giang’s owner’s dad invented egg coffee when there was a milk shortage by replacing the milk with egg yolk in his coffee.
 Another place to try egg coffee in Hanoi’s Old Quarter is Cafe Phố Cổ, which is less busy than Cafe Giang, but still amazing.
-You can get egg coffee in cafes outside of Hanoi, but I think it tastes the best at these two cafes!
 The price of egg coffee can be between $0.90 – $1.10 USD / 20,000 – 25,000 VND depending where you go.

 Angelica- This To Do And Eat